Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Rajendra Velagapudi

-No, I think, yeah, I think as I said There are basically three areas where we have just impact impacted our Q4 revenues.
-So I think we, we don’t have, I mean yes, we have the numbers probably.
-I think we.
-It is.
+No. I think as I said, there are basically three areas where we have just impacted our Q4 revenues.
+So I think we don’t have — I mean, yes, we have the numbers probably, I think we — it is —

 R.M.
 Subramanian

 Maybe I can get in here.
-You know, we don’t want to get into exact quantification of this stuff but if you look at it, some of them are postponed in terms of pushing to the next quarter etc. But what we can broadly say is these are the reasons why there’s been a gap between in terms of what we expected and what happened.
-But overall the way we ending this quarter is based on the order book and what we have on hand gives us a confidence that we should continue to grow quarter and quarter
+We don’t want to get into exact quantification of this stuff.
+But if you look at it, some of them are postponed in terms of pushing to the next quarter, etc. But what we can broadly say these are the reasons why there’s been a gap between in terms of what we expected and what happens.
+But overall, the way we’re ending this quarter is built on the order book and what we have on hand gives us a confidence that we should continue to grow quarter-on-quarter.

-Any color on the order pipeline that we have and what sort of inflows will we expect for FY27?
+And sir, any color on the order pipeline that we have and what sort of inflows will we expect for FY ’27?

 Rajendra Velagapudi

-I mean so we are looking at the order book.
-I mean the book to bill ratio is greater than one as we said.
+I mean, so we are looking at the order book — I mean, the book-to-bill ratio is greater than one as we said.
 I think we will be focusing on that.
 I think we are very, very congruent by looking at the current order pipeline, what we have.
 So we will be working towards that.
 And probably you’ll be seeing those order intakes for every quarter.
 You’ll be seeing a positive things going forward.
-Okay, yeah, so that’s what I think probably I can see on the other intake side here
+Okay.
+Yeah, so that’s what I think probably I can see on the order intake side here.

 R.M.
 Subramanian

-Just to maybe 1 point add to what Rajendra said is from an order intake it’s broadly the direction of what we want.
-From a sectoral perspective, the non A&D segment is growing and that’s the direction we want to go on.
-And there are some focus new areas of what Rajendra talked about.
-India has a sprinkling of that aspect.
-So overall from directionally we are happy with the way the order book is shaping up and that gives the confidence for going forward.
+Just to maybe one point to add to what Rajendra said, this is not from an order intake, it’s broadly in the direction of what we want from a sectoral perspective, the non-A&D segment is growing and that’s the direction we want to go on.
+And there are some focused new areas of what Rajendra talked about.
+India has a strengthening of that aspect.
+So overall, from directionally, we are happy with the way the order book is shaping up and that gives the confidence for going forward.

 Okay.
 All right.
 All right.
-And so what was the contribution from the BTS segment this quarter?
+And so what was the contribution from the B2S segment this quarter?

 R.M.
 Subramanian

-And we.
-So this margin of 10 to 11%, we sort of expect that to sustain, right, Guru Maharaj.
+And we — so this margin of 10% to 11%, we sort of expect that to sustain, right, going ahead?

 R.M.
 Subramanian